 “Sometimes we drink too much,” he admits.

-Before COVID, the 30-40 minute podcasts were coming out every Friday but they have scaled in back to every two weeks now.
-Sometimes they bring in experts, including several Iowa State College of Veterinary Medicine alumni as guests.
+Before COVID, the 30-40 minute podcasts were coming out every Friday but they have scaled back to every two weeks now.
+Sometimes they bring in experts, including numerous Iowa State College of Veterinary Medicine alumni as guests.

 “We’ve got around 40 podcasts under our belt now so it’s time to start marketing the project,” Weinman said.